- 1 Best Tap Faucet Water Filters (Updated List)

 - Low Maintenance

-Unlike other water filtering systems, faucet water filters have a low maintenance.
+Unlike other water filtering systems, faucet water filters have low maintenance.
 You only have to change the filter cartridges when they reach their maximum filtering capacity, and that’s pretty much it.

 - Environmentally Friendly